A Critical Assessment of the Brain Criticality Hypothesis: Addressing Some Arguments in Favor of The Criticality Hypothesis

+Furthermore, several studies have argued that criticality optimizes properties like information transmission~\cite{langton1990computation, 10.1098/rsta.2007.2092, ramo2007measures, shew2011information}, storage~\cite{langton1990computation}, computational power~\cite{bertschinger2004edge}, and more~\cite{doi:10.1073/pnas.2302730121, doi:10.1073/pnas.2418218122}.
+However, these studies generally emphasize the coincidence of scale-invariant avalanches (and other hallmarks of long-range order) with heightened performance.
+Crucially, {\it they do not require criticality}, only power-law correlations.
+As such, these properties could well be optimized in systems with long-range order that are not necessarily critical.

+Additionally, it is unclear whether the ``optimal'' operation of several brain processing functions is even biologically necessary.
+In fact, it has been proposed~\cite{WILTING2019105} that maximizing these processing functions simultaneously may not be required.
+Instead, perhaps performance must merely exceed some sufficient threshold for a given task.
+Beyond this point, it is feasible that the more relevant biological constraint would be minimizing energy consumption.

-In their seminal paper, Beggs and Plenz~\cite{Beggs11167} detected a power-law exponent of $-3/2$ in their avalanche size distributions.
+One concrete piece of evidence that the brain may optimize information transfer comes from Beggs and Plenz's seminal work~\cite{Beggs11167}, where they detected a power-law exponent of $-3/2$ in their avalanche size distributions.
 They also observed that heightened electrical activity in one region would, on average, lead to activity in exactly one neighboring region.
 Both of these results are consistent with what is known as a critical {\bf branching process}, a mathematical framework which models how information is transferred in specific types of networks.
-The same authors then argued that this ``critical'' state optimizes information transfer by simultaneously enabling effective signal propagation while preventing spiking from being so prevalent that the information of where a signal originated from is washed out.
+They then argued that this ``critical'' state optimizes information transfer by simultaneously enabling effective signal propagation while preventing spiking from being so prevalent that the information of where a signal originated from is washed out.